Andrew0000/Coroutine-Examples/README.md

 Kotlin Coroutines have a complex cancellation and error handling system.
 Sometimes it's not obvious.

 Top examples:
-1. Many people believe that the following code will not crash because of `supervisorScope`
+1. Many people believe that the following code with `launch` will not crash because of `supervisorScope`
 ```
 supervisorScope {
     launch {